Mukje Conference

-The Mukje Conference was held on 1–3 August 1943 in Mukaj (near Krujë in Central Albania).
+The Mukje Conference was held on 1–3 August 1943 in Mukaj (near Krujë in North Albania).
 There was signed the Mukje agreement, a treaty between the nationalist Balli Kombëtar and the National Liberation Movement representatives.
 The aim was to generate a platform on how to regulate the Albanian resistance in World War II and how to prepare for the future of Ethnic Albanian state.
 The National Liberation Movement included the Communists and Legaliteti of Abaz Kupi, as well as smaller local nationalist leaders.
 The conference was intermediated by the British emissaries with the idea of unifying the Albanian political spectrum against the Fascists, similar to AVNOJ in Yugoslavia.

-The agreement established a Committee of National Salvation which should take the lead over the Albanian resistance movement.
+The agreement established a Committee of National Salvation to lead the Albanian resistance movement.
 The movement would take into consideration the Albanian national cause, making possible the creation of a Greater Albania, with the annexation of Albanian populated areas to a post-war Albanian state.
 On the part of the National Liberation Movement, the delegation was led by Ymer Dishnica, a member of the Politburo of the Central Committee of the Communist Party of Albania and Mustafa Gjinishi.
 Balli Kombëtar was represented by Skënder Muço, Hysni Lepenica, Mit’hat Frashëri, and Hasan Dosti (head of delegation) between others.
-A dispute arose concerning the status of Kosovo.
-Whereas the National Front proposed to fight for the integration of Kosova into Albania, the Communist representatives objected fiercely.
+A dispute arose concerning the status of Kosovo, with the National Front arguing it should be integrated into Albania, and the Communist representatives arguing against.
+The two sides agreed that the matter would be settled with a public vote.
 The agreement holds twelve signatures from each side.